Scaling and growing a PPC campaign is all finding areas for growth in relation to getting the most conversions for every dollar spent.

 Now that you know what local PPC is and why it’s important, it’s now time to begin putting in the work to create an effective strategy.
 Here are some proven ways to get started:

 When you decide to set up your campaign, make sure that your location is highly specific before moving forward.
-For example, you should even use your zip code to define your service area.
+For example, you should even use your zip code to define your local services ads area.

-The phrases you use in your PPC ads should also be highly specific and relevant to the location where you’re doing business.
+The phrases you use in your PPC ads should also be highly specific and relevant to the location where you’re doing local business PPC.
 For this step, you can use Google Trends to see if people in your area are using “Chinese takeout” instead of “Chinese food near me.”

 Also, make sure to include your service location in your ad.
 By including your city name in the headline and copy of your ad can disqualify ineligible prospects from clicking on your ad.